Ways To Be a Better Parent: Good Parenting Skills and Tips

 - Regularly talk to your kid.
 Improve your communication with your partner and separate disagreements from discussions about what is best for your kid.

-Make sure that your arrangements are consistent and unexpected things are kept to the minimum.
+- Make sure that your arrangements are consistent and unexpected things are kept to the minimum.
 This will help make your kid feel cared for and secure.

-A peaceful cooperation with your ex-partner will teach your kid the value of compromise and joint problem-solving.
+- Peaceful cooperation with your ex-partner will teach your kid the value of compromise and joint problem-solving.

-It is important to separate the feelings of hurt and anger that you may have from your behavior in front of your child.
+- It is important to separate the feelings of hurt and anger that you may have from your behavior in front of your child.
 Don’t involve your child in any disagreement or conflict.

-Focus on regular, good communication with your ex-partner.
+- Focus on regular, good communication with your ex-partner.
 Make joint decisions that affect your child.
-Try to function as a team and support one another when it comes to the wellbeing of the kids.
+Try to function as a team and support one another when it comes to the well-being of the kids.

 Parenting style and decisions change along with the child’s development.
 The needs and expectations of your baby and toddler differ from those of your schooler and teen.
 As their interaction with the world expands, their maturity level increases.
-You should always gage and balance their maturity level and ability to handle responsibility with the autonomy and freedom that you allow them to have.
+You should always gauge and balance their maturity level and ability to handle responsibility with the autonomy and freedom that you allow them to have.

 Infants have very basic needs and they have not yet developed the distinction between themselves and their environment.
-They require warmth, rest, safety, and nourishment and time to establish a bond with their primary caretaker.
+They require warmth, rest, safety, nourishment and time to establish a bond with their primary caretaker.
 Their main developmental tasks are to learn to eat, sleep, and become used to their bodies and interaction with others.
 They are starting to develop trust.
-Therefore, as a parent, you should…
+Therefore, as a parent, you should:

-- Establish a routine of feeding, sleep, and caressing.
+- Establish a routine of feeding, sleep, and caressing

-- Learn how to comfort your baby for the best results.
+- Learn how to comfort your baby for the best results

-- Look after yourself and get sleep and rest when you can.
+- Look after yourself and get sleep and rest when you can

-- Relax and enjoy your baby by not focusing on small issues.
+- Relax and enjoy your baby by not focusing on small issues

 All too soon, your baby will become a toddler and he or she will start to move around more, explore, and interact.

-At the age around one to two years, toddlers start to learn to walk and talk.
+At the age of around one to two years, toddlers start to learn to walk and talk.
 Discovering more of the environment and people around them, toddlers become more autonomous and cautiously test their independence.
 However, they are still self-centered and can be quite stubborn.
 At this age, their language and physical skills develop quickly.
 They learn to navigate rules in their world.

-- Support your toddler’s attempts to be more independent.
+- Support your toddler’s attempts to be more independent

-- Allow him or her to develop a sense of mastery.
+- Allow him or her to develop a sense of mastery

-- Set limits to ensure their safety and your well-being.
+- Set limits to ensure their safety and your well-being

-- Show that you tolerate his or her anger and other emotions.
+- Show that you tolerate his or her anger and other emotions

-- Try to see things from your toddler’s perspective.
+- Try to see things from your toddler’s perspective

-- Keep your child safe during their explorations.
+- Keep your child safe during their explorations

-- Encourage his or her curiosity.
+- Encourage his or her curiosity

-To set your preschooler on the right path, you should…
+To set your preschooler on the right path, you should:

-- Ensure that he or she gets sufficient rest and sleep.
+- Ensure that he or she gets sufficient rest and sleep

 - Monitor what food is available but allow your preschooler to decide how much to eat—provide smaller, regular meals or snacks to prevent consistent and unhealthy eating.